synctree/suitcase/README.md

 Installation
 ------------

-Install the gem: `gem install suitcase`.
-Or, to get the latest bleeding edge add this to your project's Gemfile: `gem 'suitcase', :git => "http://github.com/thoughtfusion/suitcase.git"`.
+Suitcase is a Ruby gem, meaning it can be installed via a simple `gem install suitcase`.
+It can also be added to a project's `Gemfile` with the following line: `gem 'suitcase'` (or `gem 'suitcase', git: "git://github.com/thoughtfusion/suitcase.git", branch: "development"` for the latest updates).

 Usage
 -----